ursais/odoo-template/README.md

 * Create a new branch and add your module in custom-addons
 * Add your module as a dependency of the customer module
+* Push your branch and create a pull request against develop

 ## For contributed module